Davoudr/project-bootcamp-cooche/README.md

 ---

 -      /user/sign-in ----> POST ---> req.body  {
                  email: "",
                  password: "",
+        }

   responses:

         -"There is no user associated with this E-mail address!"

         -"Wrong password has been inserted!"

         -"User has been found successfully!", user: userObjFE,

+---

+-      /business/add ----> POST --->
+-             req.body  {
+                  creator:{
+                              id:
+                        }
+                  date: "",
+                  name: "",
+                  category: "",
+                  nationality: "",
+                  languages: [],
+                  address: {
+                              address: "",
+                              lat: "",
+                              lng: "",
+                              country: "",
+                              province: "",
+                        },
+                  connections: {
+                              phone: "",
+                              email: "",
+                              website: "",
+                              facebook: "",
+                              instagram: "",
+                              twitter: "",
+                  },
+                  description: "",

+---

+-      /business/find ----> POST --->
+-             req.body  {
+                        category: "",
+                        country: "",
+                        language: "",
+                        nationality: "",
+                        province: "",
+                        }
+The req.body-obj should include all this keys either with the length of the value equal to zeor or more than zero.
+The response will contain --->

+_id, name, address-obj

 ---

 ## Cloudinary